Zeale/Cookie/README.md

 <br>
 <br>

 <p align="center">Cookie is a random batch application separated into modules.
 Modules are stored and uploaded here, to github, in this repository, and Cookie can install them with a single command.
-Althought the program comes with some out-of-the-box features, *those features are trash, and you will likely find no use in them whatsoever*, so please, download whatever modules you want.
+Althought the program comes with some out-of-the-box features, those features are trash, and you will likely find no use in them whatsoever, so please, download whatever modules you want.
 Go crazy.</p>
 <br>
 <br>
 <br>